bio-tools/biohackathon2022/paper/paper.md

 1. Cross-compare and analyze the metadata centralized in the Tools Ecosystem, including coverage of the  EDAM ontology [@usesDataFrom:10.1093/bioinformatics/btt113], and
 2. Explore methods for connecting tools used in registered Galaxy workflows (i.e. WorkflowHub entries) to the annotations available in bio.tools.

 This report is separated into three sections.
 In the first, we present the results of the two analyses described above.
-The second section details the methods we used, and finally we discuss potential perspectives for both improved monitoring and curation of the Tools Ecosystem metadata and EDAM, as well as for improving the connectivity and integration between elements of the Ecosystem (i.e. bio.tools, WorkflowHub) and platform services that make use of this Ecosystem (e.g. Galaxy).
+The second section details the methods we used, and finally we discuss potential perspectives for both improved monitoring and curation of the Tools Ecosystem metadata and EDAM, as well as for improving the connectivity and integration between elements of the Ecosystem (i.e. bio.tools, WorkflowHub) and platform services that make use of this Ecosystem (e.g. Galaxy [@usesDataFrom:10.1093/bioinformatics/btt199]).